idameitil/sdpl-utilizing-gts/references.md

+# Meeting 21 Nov 2022 (with Nicolas and Vincent)
+spg (jgi, roscof etc.), ncbi
+x586
+muscle and mafft if it’s too big

+qle80438.1

+Put threshold on coverage

+Send all members of supercluster and which cluster they are part of

+# Rfc
+Old name for O-antigen polymerase

+# RfaL
+Old name for O-antigen ligase

+# Current preferred superclustering:
+data/wzy/ssn-clusterings/2210171613/superclusterings/2210191051 (140)

 # Meeting 10 Nov 2022
 - We are happy with the superclustering (might finetune later, but for now we focus on writing)
 - RodA: